Menooker/Birdee/How_to_build_me.md

  * Link/Copy the directory "c:\llvm_cb\include" in the project directory to the same diectory above, re-naming as 'include3'.
  * Link/Copy the static library "libLLVMLite.a" to the to the same diectory above.

-Then open "\Birdee\Birdee\Birdee.cbp" if you are using Windows (or "\Birdee\Birdee\Birdee.linux.cbp" if you are using Linux), and everything should be okay to build Birdee!
+Then open "src\Birdee\Birdee\Birdee.cbp" if you are using Windows (or "\Birdee\Birdee\Birdee.linux.cbp" if you are using Linux), and everything should be okay to build Birdee!
+Or, if you are using "makefile" to build Birdee, change the current directory to src\Birdee\Birdee, and enter "make debug" to compile.

 ##Install Birdee into your system
 If you are using Birdee on Linux,